frederic-perez/AmE-dictionary/data/dictionary.md

 __van__ _n_ :two::hammer: _The knight was in command of the van._
 __vandalize__ _v_ :three: /VAN-duh-lyze/ [:scroll: After Vandals, a Germanic tribe who overran Gaul, Spain, and northern Africa, and in 455 CE sacked Rome] Vandalize means “to deliberately damage or destroy public or private property.” _The impulse of many graffiti artists is not to vandalize infrastructure but to beautify city environments that are often monotone and nondescript._
 __vandals__
+__Vandyke beard__ _n_ A short, pointed beard, especially one worn with the cheeks shaven and a mustache.
 __vane__ _n_ :nine: (not to be confused with vain, vein) __1__ (Mechanical Engineering) A flat plate or blade of metal mounted on a vertical axis in an exposed position to indicate wind direction. _Syn_ weather vane, wind vane _A smooth metal weather vane._ _Wind vane._ __2__ (Mechanical Engineering) Any one of the flat blades or sails forming part of the wheel of a windmill. __3__ (Mechanical Engineering) Any flat or shaped plate used to direct fluid flow, esp a stator blade in a turbine, etc. __4__ (Mechanical Engineering) A fin or plate fitted to a projectile or missile to provide stabilization or guidance. _Propeller vane._ __5__ (Zoology) _ornithol_ The flat part of a feather, consisting of two rows of barbs on either side of the shaft.
 __vanguard__ _n_
 __vanilla__ _n_ :dart::two: __1__ Flavored with the extract of the vanilla bean. __2__ Lacking distinction. _Syn_ plain, ordinary, conventional